 For all other contracts that involve the assumption of global risk, including those contracts that involve only "upside" risk, the DMHC is phasing in the exemption application process and temporarily expediting exemption requests to give Entities time to comply with the regulation and to ensure an orderly implementation of the regulation.
-The phase-in period is July 1, 2019, to June 30, 2020 through December 31, 2020.
+Unless otherwise advised, the phase-in period is July 1, 2019, to June 30, 2020 through December 31, 2020 the effective date of the amendments to the General Licensure Regulation.